q3769/conottle/README.md

 If both builder parameters are provided, the global maximum number of concurrent-execution threads is the `throttleLimit` of each client/executor, multiplied by the `activeClientLimit`.

-An all-default builder builds a conottle instance that has unbounded on the `activeClientLimit`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:
+An all-default builder builds a conottle instance that has unbounded `activeClientLimit`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:

 ```aidl
 ConcurrentThrottle conottle = new Conottle.Builder().build();